-Preparing for Excessive Heat
+Preparing for Heatwaves

 Summer is usually associated with relaxation and fun in the sun, but when temperatures rise too much, it can create a dangerous situation.
 According to the National Oceanic and Atmospheric Administration, extreme heat is the number one weather-related cause of death in the United States, accounting for more than 160 fatalities a year.
 It is therefore essential for people to know how to protect themselves from the effects of excessive heat.
 This is especially true for people prone to heat-related illness, including the elderly, people with chronic medical conditions, and people living in large metropolitan areas where temperatures can be as much as ten degrees hotter than in surrounding rural areas.